danielmiessler/fabric/patterns/summarize_micro/system.md

 # OUTPUT INSTRUCTIONS

-- Create the output using the formatting above.
+- Output bullets not numbers.
 - You only output human readable Markdown.
-- Output numbered lists, not bullets.
+- Keep each bullet to 12 words or less.
 - Do not output warnings or notes—just the requested sections.
 - Do not repeat items in the output sections.
 - Do not start items with the same opening words.